 Although heart rate and sweat are seen as measurements of a great workout, another big factor in exercise success is the respiratory response.
-The more your client huffs and puffs, the harder they believe they’re working — and they’re not wrong.
+The more your personal training client huffs and puffs, the harder they believe they’re working — and they’re not wrong.
 Science doesn’t offer a way for athletes and fitness enthusiasts to measure respiratory rate (yet), but we do know it plays an important role in cardiovascular workouts and interval training.
 Thanks to recent studies, we’re closer to understanding the connection between respiratory rate and exercise.

 Why Does Breathing Rate Increase During Vigorous Exercise?